Joy-less/ValueCollections/README.md

 ## ValueDictionary

-An implementation of `IDctionary<TKey, TValue>` using spans and array pools.
+An implementation of `IDictionary<TKey, TValue>` using spans and array pools.

 ```cs
 using ValueDictionary<string, string> strings = [];